codex-academy/SortAndSearch/pages/more_advanced_datastructures.md

 > Work through this tutorial in a hands-on workshop with your mentor if required.

-Let's use a Graph to create a simple social network that makes it easy to find reliable tradesman.
-It will make it easy to find friends of friends that are tradesman.
+Let's use a Graph to create a social network to find reliable tradesman and friends of friends that are tradesman.
 Good reliable plumbers, electricians, tilers, and bricklayers are always in high demand.
 Remember not all the people in this social network will be tradesman.

 You will create a Graph data structure using an adjacency list.
 Next you will use a [Breadth-First search algorithm](https://www.youtube.com/watch?v=ytcPxRsZfcU) to find the tradesman you need that is the closest to you in the Social Network.